 Ok, I have to admit – I’m still not sure if I can confine my creative fashion expression to one style a hundert percent.
 But a certain style I would now call “sleek edge” was there already when my fashion sense was rising at an early age.

 After spending most of my life in the fashion industry I think I found something I really can rely on.

 Teenage years are maybe the most distinctive period when it comes to the evolvement of your personal style.
 Since I was a 90’s teenager the base for my style was a rather clean aesthetic.
-Inspired by non other than Helmut Lang himself and the minimal art scene back then.
+I was always trying to look for the latest fashion trends and where to get the best discounts over at places like Raise, as when you’re a teenager you don’t always have loads of cash to splash.
+But I was alwsays inspired by non other than Helmut Lang himself and the minimal art scene back then.

 A new me

 It all came together when the rave phase of my life faded out and my style became a little more settled.
 Stepping away from the colourful hair, eyeliner experiments and kilts – Helmut Lang was there to hold my hand stylewise and gave me a more sophisticated and stable fashion sense.

 After all these years I almost forgot what caught me most back then and I almost forgot my teenage heritage.
 While working at Gucci under Frida Giannini’s direction I almost completely lost the sophisticated sleek fashion sense and turned to Italian playfulness for a while.

 Later on I got inspired by the streetstyle and streetwear scene.
 While re-kindling my personal BMX career I developed more and more of a sporty, super comfy way of clothing.
 All of this resulted in a mix of styles and aesthetics in my wardrobe.